Washington State 18th Legislative District Democratic Committee Bylaws

-6.2.1 Proxy and absentee voting are not allowed.
+6.3 Proxy and absentee voting are not allowed.

-6.3 A “50% plus one” simple majority vote shall prevail unless otherwise specified in these Bylaws.
+6.4 A “50% plus one” simple majority vote shall prevail unless otherwise specified in these Bylaws.

-6.4 Voting by written ballot on a specific issue shall be allowed if two or more Members petition the
+6.5 Voting by written ballot on a specific issue shall be allowed if two or more Members petition the

 voting shall be authorized by vote of the Board for matters to come before the Membership, or

 ARTICLE 7: EXECUTIVE OFFICERS AND DUTIES

-7.2 Executive officer positions and duties include:
+7.2 Executive officer positions and duties are:

 a) Directs the affairs of the 18LDDCC as its chief executive officer

-b) Ex-‐officio member of all 18LDDCC committees
+b) Is an ex officio member of all 18LDDCC committees

 c) Serves as the presiding officer at all 18LDDCC Meetings